 "The devastating complications associated with sickle cell disease can deeply affect quality of life, ability to work and long-term well-being," said NIDDK Director Griffin P. Rodgers, M.D., a co-author on the paper.
 "This study represents an important advance in our efforts to make a potentially transformative treatment available to a wider range of people, especially those who could not tolerate a standard stem-cell transplant or long-term use of immunosuppressants."

-Explore further: 'Mini' transplant may reverse severe sickle cell disease
+Explore further: Chicago woman cured of sickle cell disease